KyungjinJPark/kirbosts/README.md

 - Sometimes, Apollo resolvers need access to `ORM`
 - Tuto said I need `import 'reflect-metadata'` in index.ts, but it's working without so far...
   - Though, GQL does require it, so I guess I'll do it
-- To handle user sessions:
+- To handle user sessions: (all implemented by express-session + plugins)
-  - On login, store a cookie in user browser
+  - On login, place cookie in user browser
+    - Cookie (random-seeming hash) is a signed (using the secret) key into Redis database
+  - In Redis databse, that key (unsigned version i think) points to session data (e.g. {userId: 896})
+  - This cookie will be passed to the server with every user request
+  - Express gets redis obj for that key and passes it to the Apollo middleware
+  - Apollo passes it to the handlers in the context's `req.session`